gloveboxes/Azure-IoT-Hub-with-Python-and-MQTT/README.md

     client.tls_set("baltimorebase64.cer") # Baltimore Cybertrust Root exported from Windows 10 using certlm.msc in base64 format

-The sample includes the Baltimore Cybertrust Key exported as baltimorebase64.cer.
+The sample includes the Baltimore Cybertrust Key exported as baltimorebase64.cer that can be used across platforms.

 # Recommended Software